HomeIRA Hot TopicsIRA TrainingIRA Manual Order

 "The IRS releases substantial Cost of Living Adjustment to IRAs for 2024".
 See tables below.

-"IRA Update (IRS Notice 2023-54): Required Minimum Distributions to IRA Owners and Beneficiaries"
+"IRA Update": (IRS Notice 2023-54): Required Minimum Distributions to IRA Owners and Beneficiaries"

-IRS Notice 2023-54 allows IRA owners who were born in 1951 and were unaware the RMD age increased to 73, and took a 'mistaken' 2023 RMD between January 1 and July 31, 2023 to roll the RMD amount back into the IRA to avoid taxes.
-The 60-day and once-per-12-month rollover rule does not apply to the RMD amount.
-Any amount taken above the RMD amount must rollover the regular rollover qualifications before the RMD rollover.
 This notice also clarified that beneficiaries of IRA owners who died beginning in 2020 and were in RMD status, will not be penalized if they do not take their single life expectancy death distributions in 2021, 2022 and 2023.

-"2023 IRA Annual 2-day Live Stream Event" - August 15-16, 2023
+"2024 IRA Annual 2-day Live Stream Event" - August 13-14, 2024

 SECURE Act 2.0 signed into law December 29, 2022